 A comprehensive introduction to the four skills of the language: speaking, aural comprehension, reading, writing.
 Structure and communication skills are emphasized through extensive use of German in the classroom.
+Prerequisite: GER 101 with a minimum grade of D.

 GER 201.
 Intermediate Active German.
 3 Hours.